habibcomsats/NVFlare/examples/cifar10/README.md

 ```
 ./run_poc_virtual.sh ${n_real} ${n_total} cifar10_fedavg_virtual 10 1.0
 ```
+Note, in `run_poc_virtual.sh`, we alternately start clients on all available GPUs such that all resources can be utilized allowing to simulate as many clients as possible. `n_real` should be set to the maximum number of clients on your system that can run training in parallel.

+# TODO: use a run_fl_virtual.py to adjust the n_virtual automatically

 > **_NOTE:_** `GloablModelEval` or `CrossSiteModelEval` workflows are currently not supported with virtual clients.